 Null (mathematics) - Wikipedia

-February 4, 2026 - In mathematics, the word null (from German: null meaning "zero", which is from Latin: nullus meaning "none") is often associated with the concept of zero, or with the concept of nothing.
-It is used in varying contexts from "having zero members in a set" (e.g., null set) to "having a value of ...
+February 4, 2026 - meaning "none") is often associated with the concept of zero, or with the concept of nothing.
+It is used in varying contexts from "having zero members in a set" (e.g., null set) to "having a value of zero" (e.g., null vector).
+In a vector space, the null vector is the neutral element of vector ...

 🌐